norns studies

 learning SuperCollider

-for those who want to explore creating new synthesis engines for norns, we’ve developed rude mechanicals, a study which walks through building a norns engine from scratch with SuperCollider and Lua.
+For those who want to explore creating new synthesis engines for norns, we’ve developed rude mechanicals, skilled labor, and transit authority.
+These studies walk through building norns engines from scratch with SuperCollider and Lua, as well as showcasing extended techniques for audio routing and bi-directional communication between SuperCollider and Lua.

 SuperCollider language fundamentals